Is climate change fueling floods in Germany? | DW | 15.07.2021

 Moreover, with the destruction of certain vegetation and other land barriers as a result of changing temperature and weather patterns, many natural flood zones have disappeared.

-"As long as we keep on emitting C02, we are likely to keep seeing such heavy rains," says meteorologist Quass.
+"As long as we keep on emitting CO2, we are likely to keep seeing such heavy rains," said Quass.